TomasHubelbauer/modern-office-git-diff/README.md

 - Generating TXT files from just text nodes for lossy text-only diffing
 - Ability to run as a Git hook for worry free tracking

+**Drawbacks:**

+- Stores compressed *and* uncompressed versions in Git
+- No way to prevent getting compressed and uncompressed version out of sync, still independent writeable files and can forget pre-commit hook
+- Only supports the new XML-based formats, not the old binary ones

 **Examples:**

 The XML diff captures the exact change whereas the TXT diff captures text-only change for quick content inspection.